4nt1/restricted_access/README.md

 ## Mongoid support

-You need the `'mongoid-enum'` gem if you use mongoid.
+You need the [mongoid-enum](https://github.com/thetron/mongoid-enum) gem if you use mongoid.
 Just ad it to your gemfile.

 ```